China Hotels Reservation

 17-Jul-2008 -

-Beijing, July 17 -- No matter what the weather does, the skies will be clear over Shanghai as it hosts football matches as part of the Beijing Olympic Games.
+BEIJING, July 17 -- No matter what the weather does, the skies will be clear over Shanghai as it hosts football matches as part of the Beijing Olympic Games.

 The city government yesterday made it clear that small aircraft, right down to model planes and hot-air balloons, are not welcome from this Sunday until September 1.